Ledragon/pi-vision-histogram/symbol-creation-guide.md

 # PI Vision Symbol Creation Guide

-This documentation assumes that you have read the [README](./README.md) documentation in this repository and are familiar with [Angular][angular] and [JavaScript][javascript] in general.
-We will walk you through the steps to create a custom symbol.
+This document assumes that you have read the [README](./README.md) documentation in this repository and are familiar with [Angular][angular] and [JavaScript][javascript].
+This document describes the files you must edit to create a custom symbol.

-A single PI Vision symbol consists of two classes.
+A single PI Vision symbol consists of two classes:
-* An Angular component which provides the visualization for the symbol
+* An Angular component, which provides the visualization for the symbol
-* A `SymbolType` object which defines the meta-data about the component
+* A `SymbolType` object, which defines the metadata for the symbol

-We will first talk about how to build an Angular component and put them into the module.
-Then we will describe how the metadata is defined for the symbol and register the symbol in the module.
+To create a custom symbol:
+1. Create an Angular component for the symbol.
+2. Register the Angular component in the module file.
+3. Define the metadata for the symbol in the module file.

-## Creating an Angular Component
+## Angular component
 Components are UI building blocks in Angular.
-The easiest way to create a new component would be to copy and modify the `ExampleComponent` in this seed project.
-The code snippet we show below are slightly different from the `ExampleComponent` because we want to provide more options to build an Angular component.
+The easiest way to create a new component is to copy and modify the `ExampleComponent` in the extension project.
+For example, you can create a `RadarChartComponent` from the `ExampleComponent`.

-### Metadata Overview:
+### Component metadata
 ```typescript
 @Component({
   selector: 'radar-chart',